← Home@vincelwt

 Having fun in waves

 Waves are frustrating at the beginning when you don’t know how to handle them.
-They might make you struggle to go upwind and lose your balance.
+They make you struggle to go upwind and lose your balance.

 Once you master them, they become super fun.
 It adds a whole new dimension to the riding.
 It’s like a skatepark.